mdx-js/mdx/readme.md

 ## What is this?

-This GitHub repository contains several packages for compiling the MDX format to JavaScript, integrating with bundlers such as webpack and rollup, and for using it with frameworks such as React, Preact, and Vue.
+This GitHub repository contains several packages for compiling the MDX format to JavaScript, integrating with bundlers such as webpack and Rollup, and for using it with frameworks such as React, Preact, and Vue.

 See [§ Getting started](https://v2.mdxjs.com/getting-started/) for how to